mapmanager/mapmanager.github.io/_posts/2018-08-16-stack-legend.md

  - **Show Tags**.
 Hide and show annotation tags.
  - **Tag Font Size**.
 The font size of tags (font size 12 is the default).
+ - **Z**.
+Hide and show the Z image plane.
  - **User Type**.
-Hide and show user type.
+Hide and show user type 1..9.
+ - ** User Type COlor**.
+Not used.
+ - **Segment Color For All Spines**.
+Not used.
  - **Stack DB Index**.
 Hide and show the stack centric stack index.
 For single time point analysis, this is all that is needed.
  - **Map Run Index**.
 Hide and show time series (map) centric indices.

 ### Scale Bar

 Append a custom scale bar to a stack window.
 This is useful to make final figures to be copied/pasted into another program.
 This is a local option and will only apply to the current stack window.
 Use show/hide buttons to show and hide the custom scale bar.
-Turn off the global options scale bar with 'Options Scale Bar'.
 The length (um), width (Au), color, and font size of units can be adjusted.
+When using this scale bar, be sure to turn off the global options scale bar with 'Options Scale Bar Hide' button.

-To move the scale bar in the stack window, use keyboard 'ctrl+t' and drag it around.
+To move the scale bar in the stack window, use keyboard 'ctrl+t' (in the stack window) and drag it around.

 ### Image Label